qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 ## Future work

-The initial experiments of using the output token embeddings in the retrieval process are promising, but we plan to perform some additional benchmarks to verify the results.
-We also plan to investigate the impact of the quantization on the multi-vector representations and its impact on the retrieval quality further.
-Speed is the last aspect we want to consider, as the retrieval time is crucial in many applications.
+The initial experiments utilizing output token embeddings in the retrieval process have shown promising results.
+However, we intend to conduct further benchmarks to validate these findings.
+Additionally, we aim to delve deeper into how quantization affects multi-vector representations and its consequent impact on retrieval quality.
+Lastly, we will examine retrieval speed, as it is a critical factor for numerous applications.